 For this exercise, I ran the numbers for monthly contributions for only the first six years of the child’s life.
 After that, you don’t invest another dime, and simply let the funds compound for the next 12 years.

-Here’s how the balances look, both at age 6 when you stop contributing and at age 18 when you start withdrawing:
+Here’s how the balances look, both at age 6 when you stop contributing when they reach college age and you start withdrawing: